raspberrypilearning/smart-assistant/en/step_5.md

 --- /task ---

 --- task ---
 + Click on **Project templates** at the top and select the 'Smart classroom' project to load the fan and light sprites.
-This project also contains pre-made yellow `broadcast` blocks which can be found under **Events**.
+This project also contains pre-made yellow `broadcast` blocks, which can be found under **Events**.

 ![Smart classroom project](images/smart-classroom.png)
 --- /task ---